Haval (rapper): Biography

 Khalil was born in Husby, northern Stockholm.
 He is based in Skarpnäck within the municipality of Stockholm.
 He broke through with his debut album Inloggad in 2020, an album produced by Manny Flaco.
 Haval and Manny Flaco released a number of joint singles as Haval & Manny Flaco.
 The songs on the album receiving great viewing on streaming platform depict a difficult street life with weapons and drugs.

 In April 2021, Haval was nominated for a Swedish Grammis in the "Newcomer of the Year" category.
 The nomination caused controversy due to Haval's involvement in gangs and in a criminal case where charges had been brought against him.
 Eventually, on 14 July 2021, Haval was convicted and sentenced for two and a half years for complicity in the kidnapping and robbery of rapper Einár.
 The trial was held in Södertörn District Court against various activities of the criminal gang Vårbynätverket.

+In 2023, he moved to Romania, settling in Otopeni.
+In September 2026 he was arrested by the Romanian authorities, being charged with an assassination attempt.